 • Fuel tank placed to optimise centre of gravity for enhanced handling.

 • Options and special accessories: ABS (TR 650 Terra only), power reduction to 35 kW (48 hp), windshield, hand protectors, low seat, engine guard, heated grips, alarm system, rear softbag, topcase, side pannier.

-They’re expected to arrive in showrooms in September – and we’re awaiting news on prices.Enjoy more Fast Bikes reading in the four-weekly magazine.
+They’re expected to arrive in showrooms in September – and we’re awaiting news on prices.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.